petabridge/akka-bootcamp/src/Unit-1/lesson4/README.md

         {
             if (e.ChangeType == WatcherChangeTypes.Changed)
             {
-                // here we use a special ActorRef.NoSender
+                // here we use a special ActorRefs.NoSender
-                // since this event can happen many times, this is a little microoptimization _tailActor.Tell(new TailActor.FileWrite(e.Name), ActorRef.NoSender);
+                // since this event can happen many times, this is a little microoptimization _tailActor.Tell(new TailActor.FileWrite(e.Name), ActorRefs.NoSender);
             }

         }